Motormouth: Post-Motormouth

 Steve Johnson went on to host a Halloween-themed CITV gameshow, Terror Towers, from 1994 to 1996.

 Gaby Roslin's next role after Motormouth came in September 1992 when she and Chris Evans launched The Big Breakfast on Channel 4.
-She's since presented City Hospital, Children in Need and The Terry & Gaby Show amongst others.
+She has since presented City Hospital, Children in Need and The Terry & Gaby Show amongst others.

 Andy Crane remained with What's Up Doc? for its three-year run.
 He also co-presented the CITV computer game review programme Bad Influence! from 1992 to 1995.
 He presented news programming for Manchester-based Channel M until the axe on 19 March 2010.

 Andrea Arnold moved into film-making, winning an Oscar in 2004 and a BAFTA in 2007.

 Cal McCrystal is a comedy director whose credits include One Man, Two Guvnors.

 Tony Gregory is a TV director whose credits include Big Brother.

 Neil Buchanan remained with CITV until 2007, producing shows through his company The Media Merchants and hosting Finders Keepers and Art Attack.

 Caroline Hanson left to present a film show for Super Channel and then the first series of 'Rough Guide to Careers' for BBC2, before becoming a producer/director on the daily 'Movie Show' for BSB.
 After BSB was merged with Sky, she left to work in special events, before forming her own PR company (Caroline Collett PR) in the early 90s.

 The Maidstone Studios have since been used as a production base for other Saturday morning programmes including Ministry of Mayhem and Basil's Swap Shop.

 Motormouth was repeated on The Family Channel in 1994 and 1995 as "The Best of Motormouth" presented by Andy Crane and incorporated highlights from the fourth and final series.
 When Challenge TV launched in February 1997, it was shown on the overnight programming strand Family Late airing at 4:00am at the weekends for a brief period in the Summer of 1998.

 According to the Kaleidoscope TV Brain website, most of the series has been wiped from the archives; some editions from series 3 and 4 (again in edited form) have appeared on YouTube, but even in these cases off-air recordings are regarded as the only existing copies.